Did you know that there are two main motivational tendencies in humans?

 Positive, confidence reinforced language motivates a ‘towards pleasure’ rider, for example:

 - “You are doing a fantastic job, well done”

 - “You have improved so much and I am sure you’ll do very well at your next competition”

 - “You and your horse are a fantastic team, I am so proud of you both”

 This language is far better for a ‘towards pleasure’ motivated rider as it draws them towards the pleasurable experience and therefore motivates them to keep going.

 As you can see, both times the intention is to motivate and get the best out of the student.
 Therefore it is really important that you become aware of what motivational strategy you identify with and communicate in.
 If you are an instructor, what motivational strategy is your student speaking?

 Make sure you are motivating them in a language that they understand.

-In my time as a coach I have met many instructor/student combinations that experienced the above conflicted without being aware of what the problem was.
-My advise to you is, have a clear and open conversation with your instructor/student asking them how they feel and what they actually mean when they say certain things.
+In my time as a coach I have met many instructor/student combinations that were experiencing the above conflict without being aware of what the problem was.
+My advice to you is, have a clear and open conversation with your instructor/student asking them how they feel and what they actually mean when they say certain things.
 Also be open on how you feel and what you need to hear in order to achieve your desired outcomes.

 Clear and open conversation is the key to resolving conflict.